Gong Li: 1990–1999: Fifth generation filmmakers and international spotlight

-In 1996, Gong and Chen Kaige collaborated again in the romantic film Temptress Moon, which was in competition for the Palme d'Or of the 1996 Cannes Film Festival.
+In 1996, Gong and Chen Kaige collaborated again in the romantic film Temptress Moon, which was in competition for the Palme d'Or at the 1996 Cannes Film Festival.
 Gong has been nominated for her second best Actress at the Hong Kong Film Awards for her role as rebellious teenage girl Ru Yi.
-She also appeared on the cover of Time magazine(1996).
+She also appeared on the cover of Time.

 In 1997, Gong worked with Jeremy Irons on the romantic drama Chinese Box, which won the Best Original Music award at the Venice Film Festival.
 In the same year, Gong was invited to be a jury at the 1997 Cannes Film Festival, becoming the first Chinese to be a jury at the festival.

 In June 1998, Gong Li became a recipient of France's Ordre des Arts et des Lettres.

 In 1999, Gong and Chen Kaige collaborated for the third film The Emperor and the Assassin, which won the Technical Grand Prize at the 1999 Cannes Film Festival.

 In many of her early movies, Gong represents a tragic victim and an abused soul (physically or emotionally), trying to release herself from an impossible maze of corruption, violence and suppression.
-In Raise the Red Lantern and Shanghai Triad (1995) an additional tragic element is added to her being as she unintentionally becomes the executioner of new innocent victims, making her realize that she has assisted the dark cynical system.
+In Raise the Red Lantern and Shanghai Triad, an additional tragic element is added to her being as she unintentionally becomes the executioner of new innocent victims, making her realize that she has assisted the dark cynical system.

 2000–2004: Worldwide recognition

-In 2000, Gong won her second international Best Actress trophy for her performance as a struggling single mother in Breaking the Silence (2000) at the Montreal World Film Festival, directed by Sun Zhou.
+In 2000, Gong won her second international Best Actress trophy for her performance as a struggling single mother in Breaking the Silence (2000) directed by Sun Zhou at the Montreal World Film Festival.
 She attended the Montreal World Film Festival that year, where she was awarded a special Grand Prix of the Americas for lifetime achievement for her outstanding achievement.
 In the same year, Gong was invited by the Berlin Film Festival to be the president of its international jury for the festival's 50th anniversary.
+Gong was nominated Goodwill Ambassador of the Food and Agriculture Organization of the United Nations (FAO) on 16 October 2000.

-Gong was invited to head the jury of the Venice Film Festival in 2002.
+In 2002, Gong was invited to head the jury of the Venice Film Festival.

-In 2003, Gong heads review committee of Tokyo Film Festival.
+In 2003, Gong served as the president of the jury of the 16th Tokyo International Film Festival, the first woman to do so.

 In the early 2000s, Gong also starred in two films directed by Wong Kar-wai, 2046 and Eros (both in 2004), which were seen as "an important opportunity to get rid of the influence of Zhang Yimou".
-She also attended the 2004 Cannes Film Festival, where she was awarded the Festival Trophy for her contributions to film.
+She also attended the 2004 Cannes Film Festival, where she was awarded the Festival Trophy for her contributions to film industry.